 Property Investment Strategy

-Mole Valley District Council is committed to generating income to support the delivery of services for residents and businesses.
+We are committed to generating income to support the delivery of services for residents and businesses.

-During that time, MVDC has still been able to protect, and in some cases enhance, existing services.
-By 2020 however, further reductions in Government funding may mean that MVDC needs to become entirely self-funding.
 The decision to invest carefully in commercial property is entirely driven by the need to generate income to support services.

-Why does MVDC need to generate income?
+Why do we need to generate income?

-MVDC is facing further reductions in government funding and is exploring ways to become self-financing and more commercial by generating additional income to support services.
+We are facing further reductions in government funding and is exploring ways to become self-financing and more commercial by generating additional income to support services.

 How are the properties bought?